Determined supports a variety of hyperparameter search algorithms.

 For details on the supported searchers and their respective configuration options, refer to Hyperparameter Tuning.

 That’s it!
-After submitting an experiment, users can easily see the best validation metric observed across all trials over time in the WebUI.
-After the experiment has completed, they can view the hyperparameter values for the best-performing trials and then export the associated model checkpoints for downstream serving.
+After submitting an experiment, you can easily see the best validation metric observed across all trials over time in the WebUI.
+After the experiment has completed, you can view the hyperparameter values for the best-performing trials and then export the associated model checkpoints for downstream serving.

 Our default recommended search method is Adaptive (ASHA), a state-of-the-art early-stopping based technique that speeds up traditional techniques like random search by periodically abandoning low-performing hyperparameter configurations in a principled fashion.

 Adaptive (ASHA) offers asynchronous search functionality more suitable for large-scale HP search experiments in the distributed setting.